FallenAstaroth/stink/docs/en.md

    - Telegram sessions
    - FileZilla hosts
 3. Support for browser multiprofiles.
-4. Sending an archive of collected data to Telegram.
+4. Sending an archive of collected data to Telegram / Server.
 5. Execution in a separate thread.
 6. Execution using multiprocessor.
 7. Possibility to add to autostart.